-The efficiency of a process steam boiler/industrial steam boiler is important to a purchase evaluation because the annual cost of fuel can be 2-3 times the installed cost of the equipment.
+The efficiency of a commercial process steam boiler/industrial steam boiler is important to a purchase evaluation because the annual cost of fuel can be 2-3 times the installed cost of the equipment.
 Hence, a difference in efficiency and the resultant difference in fuel cost can offset the difference of installing the product.
 The fuel savings in the first year have frequently exceeded the difference of the installed cost.
 Therefore, the unit can pay for itself in a year and the savings continue to accrue year-after-year.

 It is important to consider efficiency in an equipment purchase.
 Yet, it is crucial to understand efficiency so the purchaser can be assured that values are being compared accurately among comparable products.
 Steam boiler efficiency is complex when all of the elements that effect efficiency are considered and a complete thermodynamic analysis is performed.
 Fortunately, it is not necessary to understand the process in detail, but a basic understanding of the terms can help ensure accuracy when comparing and evaluating efficiency.
 These factors are discussed in the context of the discussion on efficiency terms (below).